 Also in the 19th century, a new type of instrument, based on Anglo-Continental classical pedal harp design and construction with gut strings and semitone mechanisms, was developed in Dublin by John Egan and marketed as the "portable Irish harp".

 In the first half of the 19th century, a number of harp makers produced hybrid instruments.
 These have the metal wire stringing of the old Irish harps, but they have the built-up construction of Anglo-Continental classical harps, with a slender tapering soundboard, cross-grain softwood soundboard, and often bridge pins on a laminate or layered neck.

-Made by John Egan, a Dublin pedal harp maker, and later by his nephew Francis Hewson, between 1820 and 1840.
+The best-known were made by John Egan, a Dublin pedal harp maker, and later by his nephew Francis Hewson, between 1820 and 1840.
 Other makers also made similar instruments at this time, copying Egan.

-These large, wire-strung, Gaelic harps made by Egan for the Society are often confused with Egan's later and smaller 'Royal Portable' harps, which have gut strings and mechanical semitone fretting devices.
-Both types were usually green with golden shamrocks, and have a similar curving profile, but whereas the Society instruments were about 6 feet tall with brass wire strings and were made for the Irish Harp Society, for use by students learning Irish harp in the lineage of tradition-bearers back to the 18th century irish harpers, the Portable Irish harps were about 3 feet tall with gut strings and semitone mechanisms and were intended for middle and upper class Anglo-Irish whose harp playing and music was in an Anglo-Classical tradition.
+These large, wire-strung, Gaelic harps made by Egan for the Society are sometimes confused with Egan's smaller and earlier Royal Portable Irish harps, which have gut strings and mechanical semitone fretting devices.
+Both types were often decorated with golden shamrocks, and have a similar curving profile, but whereas the Society instruments were about 6 feet tall with brass wire strings and were made for the Irish Harp Society, for use by students learning Irish harp in the lineage of tradition-bearers back to the 18th century irish harpers, the Portable Irish harps were about 3 feet tall with gut strings and semitone mechanisms and were intended for middle and upper class Anglo-Irish whose harp playing and music was in an Anglo-Classical tradition.